johnfedoruk/bangular/aio/content/guide/ngmodule-faq.md

 Create a "top component" that acts as the root for all of the module's components.
 Add the custom `HttpBackend` provider to the top component's `providers` list rather than the module's `providers`.
-Recall that Angular creates a child injector for each component instance and populates the injector with the component's own providers.
+Recall that Bangular creates a child injector for each component instance and populates the injector with the component's own providers.

-When a child of this component asks for the `HttpBackend` service, Angular provides the local `HttpBackend` service, not the version provided in the application root injector.
+When a child of this component asks for the `HttpBackend` service, Bangular provides the local `HttpBackend` service, not the version provided in the application root injector.
 Child components make proper HTTP requests no matter what other modules do to `HttpBackend`.